 Nicholas has a large and diverse commercial practice covering a wide range of practice areas.

 In addition, Nicholas is regularly instructed in regulatory enforcement matters, primarily for authorities and regulatory bodies, as well as taking on pro bono work.

-Nicholas is an elected member on the Queensland Bar Association and sits on the ethics and Bar care sub-committees.
+Nicholas is an elected member on the Queensland Bar Association and sits on the Queensland Bar Association’s ethics and Bar care sub-committees.
+Nicholas also sits on the Australian Bar Association’s Ethics committee.
 He is a director of a charity, Roses in the Oceans whose purposes include preventing suicide.
 Nicholas is the President of the Queensland Chapter of the Hellenic Lawyers Association.
-Nicholas is also a barrister representative on a Law Council of Australia working group in relation to opportunities to better promote the use of e-trials and facilitate the sharing of more information through electronic means.
+He is also a barrister representative on a Law Council of Australia working group in relation to opportunities to better promote the use of e-trials and facilitate the sharing of more information through electronic means.

 Nicholas has been retained in a wide variety of matters, including:

 › Acting for a global independent energy products and industrial material supply chain manager in a dispute involving a US$10 million supply contract (2019).

 › Acting for international investors in respect of a dispute as to who, ultimately is entitled to access in the order of $USD18 million (2019).

 › Acting for a Queensland Engineering firm in a multi-million dollar construction dispute for major infrastructure in Western Australia (2019).

 › Acting for contractor in a multi-million claim arising out of bulk earthworks (2019).